w3c/wai-develop-training/_accessibility-training/topics.md

     1.0](http://www.w3.org/TR/ATAG10/) - specifies requirements that, if
     satisfied by authoring tool developers, will lower barriers to accessibility
--   [Selecting and Using Authoring Tools for Web Accessibility](http://www.w3.org/WAI/impl/software) - provides information which may help find improved authoring tools and/or work around the gaps in existing authoring tools
+-  @@@ SH says to comment this resource out and add back in after it has been udpated @@@ [Selecting and Using Authoring Tools for Web
+    Accessibility](http://www.w3.org/WAI/impl/software) - provides
+    information which may help find improved authoring tools and/or work around the gaps in existing authoring tools